CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

 ------------------------------------------------------------------------

-## Anonymous access to the CyVerse Data Store
+## Anonymous Access to the CyVerse Data Store

 You can access public data in the CyVerse Data Store with iCommands using:

 -   Username: anonymous
 -   Password: <leave blank>

-## Upload Files/folders from local Computer to Data Store
+## Upload Files/Folders from Local Computer to Data Store

 !!!
 Warning